Chiaravalle Abbey

-The abbey was founded on 22 January 1135 as a daughterhouse of Clairvaux; it is one of the first examples of Gothic architecture in Italy, although maintaining some late Romanesque influences.
+The abbey was founded on 22 January 1135 as a daughter house of Clairvaux; it is one of the first examples of Gothic architecture in Italy, although maintaining some late Romanesque influences.

 History

 In October 1134 Cistercian monks from Morimond, near Dijon established themselves at Coronate, near Pieve di Abbiategrasso southwest of Milan, and founded the new Morimondo Abbey, whence the location was given, in 1171, the name of Morimondo.
 At the start of 1135 another group of Cistercians, coming from Clairvaux Abbey and headed by its first abbot and founder, Bernard of Clairvaux, reached Milan as guests of the Benedictines of Sant'Ambrogio, Milan, to support the cause of Pope Innocent II against Antipope Anacletus II.
 The papal dispute was resolved in favour of the former, thanks to the intervention of Bernard of Clairvaux.
 Offered land to found a monastery on, he decided to reclaim the marshy area south of Milan and found a new abbey there; he left a group of monks in the city with the task of collecting money for the construction of the new monastery, Ciaravalle Abbey.

 After a series of temporary buildings had been constructed, the construction of the permanent church was begun around 1150–1160; it was consecrated on 2 May 1221.
 Works continued in the 13th century with the first cloister, south of the church, and, in the 14th century, the crossing tower and the refectory.
 In 1412 a small chapel was built next to the southern transept.
 Today it is used as the sacristy.

 In 1442 the abbey was placed in commendam.
 In 1490 Cardinal Ascanio Sforza (the brother of Ludovico il Moro, duke of Milan) commissioned Bramante and Giovanni Antonio Amadeo to construct the Chiostro Grande ("large cloister") and the chapterhouse.

 During the Renaissance, numerous painters and artists worked in the abbey: to this period belong for example Bernardino Luini's works.
 From 1614 to 1616 the brothers Giovanni Battista and Giovanni Mauro della Rovere, called "i Fiammenghini", decorated the interior walls of the church with the frescoes which are still visible today.

 When the Napoleonic Cisalpine Republic was founded in 1798, the monastery was partly demolished.
 What remained included the church, part of the small cloister, the refectory and the entrance buildings.
 In 1861 Bramante's cloister was destroyed to make way for the construction of the Milan-Pavia-Genoa railway.
 The abbey remained a private property until 1894, while the Cistercians returned in 1952.

 The dome's frescoes were restored in 1970–1972; further works of restoration have been in progress since 2004.